 The Justice Centre sees these laws as unconstitutional, full stop.
 Seeking exemptions to the law implies that the underlying law is valid, and it is our position that it is not.
-Canadians have constitutionalized protections for conscience, religious, and security of the person including bodily autonomy.
-Mandatory vaccine policies, and legal discrimination against the unvaccinated minority, are a blatant violation of Charter rights and freedoms.
+Canadians have constitutionalized protections for conscience, religion, and security of the person including bodily autonomy.
+Mandatory vaccine policies and legal discrimination against the unvaccinated minority are blatant violation of Charter rights and freedoms.

 While the Justice Centre is not able to sue private employers who unjustifiably terminate employment on grounds of vaccination status, we intend to challenge government policies in court.
 We seek to protect the rights of Canadians to informed consent, and the freedom to decide what medical interventions, drugs and/or vaccines they determine are best for them as individuals.